Minister for Gender Equality (Denmark)

 The Minister for Gender Equality (Ligestillingsminister) is a Danish minister that works on improving equal gender rights.
 The first Minister for Gender Equality was appointed on 1 July 1999.

 Every minister has held this title alongside another title.
 Jytte Andersen and Lotte Bundsgaard were also city and housing ministers.
 Henriette Kjær, Eva Kjer Hansen were social ministers.
 Karen Jespersen was also Social Minister, later welfare minister.
 Inger Støjberg was also employment minister and Lykke Friis was also climate minister.
 Manu Sareen, the first male Minister for Gender Equality, was also Church and Minister for Nordic Cooperation, and Ellen Trane Nørby were also Education minister.
-Marie Bjerre is also Minister for Digitalization.
+Marie Bjerre was also Minister for Digitalization.
+Ane Halsboe-Jørgensen is also Minister for Employment.